mongodb/mongo/src/mongo/logv2/README.md

 * __namespace__ - instead of "ns"
 * __db__ - instead of "database"
 * __error__ - when an error occurs, instead of "status"
-* __reason__ - to provide rationale for an event when "error" isn't appropriate
+* __reason__ - to provide rationale for an event/action when "error" isn't appropriate

-#### Use camelCased words understandable in the context of the message (msg)

-The bar for understanding should be:

-* Someone with reasonable understanding of mongod behavior should understand immediately what is being logged
-* Someone with reasonable troubleshooting skill should be able to extract doc- or code-searchable phrases

-#### Precisely describe values and units

-Exception: Do not add a unit suffix when logging a Duration type.
-The system automatically adds this unit.

 ### Examples